-This see-through female entity with no head has been seen by many, sitting on her favorite horse on the mission grounds in clear sight.
-She perhaps wants help in finding her head and enjoys the attention of the startled witnesses.
+This see-through female entity has been seen by many, sitting on her favorite horse on the mission grounds in clear sight.
+Perhaps she wants help in finding her head and enjoys the attention of startled witnesses.

 She has had the fun of scaring soldiers with her appearance.
-For added excitement, she appeared in front of some MP’s at the guard stations, resulting in a chase by two cars with two pairs of MP’s hot on her trail.
+For added excitement, she has appeared in front of some MPs at the guard stations, resulting in a chase by two cars with two pairs of MPs hot on her trail.
 She vanished into thin air.

-Violets mysteriously sprung up and thrived, despite a climate that was normally too hot for violets to grow in.
-Some years later, when the girl’s mom died, a white violet again mysteriously sprang up among the purple ones.
+Violets mysteriously sprung up and thrived, despite a climate that was normally too hot for them to grow in.
+Some years later, when Gigi mom died, a white violet again mysteriously sprang up among the purple ones.

 Most probably so!

 Personal experiences have long been reported.
-The archeological team won’t forget their experience any time soon.
+The archeological team won’t forget what happened to them any time soon.

-One archeologist actually changed his profession.
-In 1978, Richard Senate who was an archeologist at the time, was at Mission San Antonio De Padua, cataloging Spanish ax heads.
-He became hungry around Midnight and headed for the kitchen fridge.
-He saw the Friar dressed in a cowl, carrying a candle, moving down the path.
+One archeologist actually changed his profession after an encounter.
+In 1978, Richard Senate, who was an archeologist at the time, was at Mission San Antonio De Padua, cataloging Spanish ax heads.
+He became hungry around midnight and headed for the kitchen fridge.
+On his way he saw the Friar dressed in a cowl, carrying a candle, moving down the path.

 Thinking that this Padre was a real, breathing person, Richard went up the path to meet him; maybe he would have some company!
-Imagine Richard’s surprise when the Padre vanished when Richard had gotten within 12 ft. of this spirit.
+Imagine Richard’s surprise when the Padre vanished when he got within 12 ft. of him.

-Other padres, priests, students at the mission, soldiers at the surrounding army base and local residents have also given witness to the spirits who visit or stay here.
+Other padres, priests, students at the mission, soldiers at the army base nearby, and local residents have also given witness to the spirits who visit or stay here.

-One such padre was Brother Timothy, who served at Mission San Antonio De Padua for 15 years, and was a great source of these personal experiences of others.
+One such padre was Brother Timothy, who served at Mission San Antonio De Padua for 15 years, and was a great source of personal experiences for others.
 He was the historian for all the California Missions.

 Brother Timothy reports that Father John Baptist liked to visit the fish in the fountain garden before going into the church to pray.
 He also reported the incident of the headless native American woman who got her chuckles appearing in sight of the MPs.